 The Royal College of Music is pleased to invite applications from doctoral candidates for the Pamela Weston Clarinet Research & Performance Scholarship.

-Among the RCM's staff are some of the world's leading clarinet players and scholars, including Colin Lawson, Michael Collins, Michael Harris, Tim Lines, Barnaby Robson and Ingrid Pearson.
+Among the RCM's staff are some of the world's leading clarinet players and scholars, including Timothy Lines, Barnaby Robson, Richard Hosford, Janet Hilton, Michael Collins, Michael Harris, Paul Richards, Colin Lawson and Ingrid Pearson.
 In addition, the RCM Library and Collections contain substantial holdings of manuscripts, programmes and other materials relating to the clarinet, such as the Graham Melville-Mason collection.
 Applicants are welcome to undertake research into any aspect of the instrument or its repertory.

 Submissions across theory and practice, combining text-based and practical research, are particularly welcome.

 If you would like to talk to us before making an application, please feel free to get in touch.